squid-cache/squid-cache.github.io/docs/SquidFaq/OrderIsImportant.md

 ---
-categories: ReviewMe
-published: false
 FaqSection: troubleshooting
 ---
-# Order Is Important\!
+# Squid configuration: Order Is Important!

   - Order is important
   - Order is critical

 This is by far the No. 1 most repeated comment in the Squid user help